oxsecurity/megalinter/docs/descriptors/swift_swiftlint.md

   analyze                 Run analysis rules docs                    Open SwiftLint documentation website in the default
                           web browser
+  generate-docs           Generates markdown documentation for selected group
+                          of rules
-  generate-docs           Generates markdown documentation for all rules lint (default)          Print lint warnings and errors rules                   Display the list of rules and their identifiers version                 Display the current version of SwiftLint
+  lint (default)          Print lint warnings and errors rules                   Display the list of rules and their identifiers version                 Display the current version of SwiftLint